Advanced Practice

 Patient Care and the Radiation Therapy Profession

 In Canada and the United Kingdom, advanced practice radiation therapists are experienced radiation therapists who perform clinical and patient care responsibilities while also receiving training and specialization in additional areas of practice under the guidance of a radiation oncologist as part of the task-sharing radiation oncology team.
-Examples of these additional responsibilities may be integrated into palliative care, brachytherapy and adaptive radiation therapy.
 This advanced practice role creates a professional development clinical pathway for radiation therapists to grow their knowledge, skills and judgment through appropriate education and competency to provide an enhanced level of care.
+Internationally, APRTs follow a four-pillar model of clinical practice, leadership and management, education and training, and research and scholarship.

 ASRT Leading the Way in Open Communication and Intersocietal Dialogue

-Following the 2024 Consensus Committee on the Future of Medical Imaging and Radiation Therapy, ASRT is leading open dialogue with the American Society for Radiation Oncology, American College of Radiology, American Association of Physicists in Medicine, American Association of Medical Dosimetrists, American Registry of Radiologic Technologists, Joint Review Committee on Education in Radiologic Technology, Medical Dosimetrist Certification Board and Society for Radiation Oncology Administrators to evaluate the APRT within the United States and to promote open, interprofessional dialogue and collaboration.
+This work group included appointees from the American Society for Radiation Oncology, American College of Radiology, American Association of Physicists in Medicine, American Association of Medical Dosimetrists, American Registry of Radiologic Technologists, Elekta, Joint Review Committee on Education in Radiologic Technology, Medical Dosimetrist Certification Board, Siemens Healthineers, Society for Radiation Oncology Administrators and the grassroots APRT Working Group, which has since been integrated formally into ASRT’s volunteer structure.

+ASRT continues to shape the national conversation around growth and development opportunities for radiation therapists based on emerging technologies and person-centered care.
 Radiation oncology teams value each professional role for the different practice areas and skills they bring to treating patients.
 For more information, please contact [email protected].

 • Clinical practice